fvaleri/strimzi-debugging/sessions/008/README.md

 ![](images/trans.png)

-The producer has to configure a static and unique `transactional.id` (TID), that is mapped to a producer ID (PID) and epoch, used for zombie fencing.
+The producer has to configure a static and unique `transactional.id` (TID), that is mapped to a producer ID (PID) and epoch used for zombie fencing.
 A producer can have **only one ongoing transaction** (ordering guarantee).
 Consumers with `isolation.level=read_committed` receive committed messages only, ignoring ongoing and discarding aborted transactions (they get few additional metadata to do that).
 Transactions overhead is minimal and the biggest impact is on producers.
 You can balance overhead with latency by tuning the `commit.interval.ms`.
-Compared to suing the low level API, enabling transactions is much easier when using the Streams API, as we just need to set `processing.guarantee=exactly_once_v2`.
+Compared to using the low level API, enabling transactions is much easier when using the Streams API, as we just need to set `processing.guarantee=exactly_once_v2`.

-The **transaction state** is stored in a specific `__transaction_state` partition, whose leader is a broker called the transaction coordinator.
-This partition is determined in a similar way as the consumer group coordinating partition.
-Each partition also contains `.snapshot` logs which helps in rebuilding producers state in case of broker crash or restart.
+The transaction state is stored in a specific `__transaction_state` partition, whose leader is a broker called the **transaction coordinator**.
+Each partition also contains `.snapshot` logs that helps in rebuilding producers state in case of broker crash or restart.
 A single Kafka transaction cannot span different Kafka clusters or external systems.
 The offset of the first still-open transaction is called the **last stable offset** (LSO <= HW).
 The transaction coordinator automatically aborts any ongoing transaction that is not committed or aborted within `transaction.timeout.ms`.

 Before Kafka 2.5.0 the TID had to be a static encoding of the input partition (i.e. `my-app.my-group.my-topic.0`) in order to avoid partition ownership transfer during consumer group rebalances, that would invalidate the fencing